Constructing pseudo-Anosovs from expanding interval maps: Introduction

 where $\lambda>1$ is the largest real root of $t^4-3t^3-3t^2-3t+1$.
 In this case $f^4(1)=0$, $f_0(x,t)=f_1(x,t)=tx-3$, $f_2(x,t)=3-tx$, and $f_3(x,t)=1-tx$.
 We compute as before:

 Here again $\epsilon=1$ and we obtain the polynomial relation $D_f(\lambda)=0$, where $D_f(t)=t^4-3t^3-3t^2-3t+1$ coincides with the minimial polynomial of $\lambda$. \end{ex}

 \begin{rmk} The term ``digit" polynomial is chosen to reflect the relation between the coefficients of $D_f(t)$ and the digits of the $f$-expansion of $x=1$ (cf. Section 7 and Theorem \ref{Perm}).
 Since $D_f(t) \in \bbZ[t]$, the minimal polynomial of $\lambda$ divides the digit polynomial.
-The definition of $D_f(t)$ resembles that of the \textit{Parry polynomial} of the $\lambda$-expander $f$ (cf. \cite{Thom}), and in a forthcoming paper we show that $D_f(t)$ is the reciprocal of the Artin-Mazur zeta function of $f$ (cf. \cite{MTh}) in the case when the Galois lift of $f$ produces a pseudo-Anosov. \end{rmk}
+The definition of $D_f(t)$ resembles that of the \textit{Parry polynomial} of the $\lambda$-expander $f$ (cf. \cite{Thom}). \end{rmk}

 Our approach appeals to the machinery of so called \textit{generalized pseudo-Anosovs}, defined in \cite{dC} by de Carvalho and further investigated in \cite{dCH} by de Carvalho and Hall.
 In brief terms, a \textit{generalized pseudo-Anosov} is a pseudo-Anosov except that we allow for infinitely many singularities of the measured foliations, as long as these only accumulate on finitely many points (cf. Definition \ref{defn:gpA}).\\